 Western Digital Corporation (WDC) is known for its hard disk drives (HDDs) and solid state drives (SSDs) for computing devices.

-To begin, WDC has less than 10 years of paying out dividends, which already makes it a risky dividend investment.
+WDC has less than 10 years of paying out dividends, which already makes it a riskier dividend investment.
 Nonetheless, let us look at their dividend payout ratio history:

 Clearly, there are significant jumps here in the dividend payout ratio.
 Furthermore, the dividend payout ratio is far above the ideal ~50% ratio we should be looking for.

-In short, a credit rating shows how good a company's financial standing is and its ability to pay off debt that has accumulated over the years.
-It also predicts the possibilities of a stock's price to increase over the following years.
+Therefore, a credit rating shows how good a company's financial standing is and its ability to pay off debt that has accumulated over the years.
+It also predicts the potential of a stock's price to increase over the following years.

 Exxon Mobil Corporation (XOM) is a multinational oil and gas dividend-paying energy company.